-Priority Area Measure Most Recent 12 Months (12 months up to 30 June 2022) 2019 Baseline Previous 12 Months (12 months up to 30 June 2021) Difference Against 2019 Baseline Difference Against Previous 12 Months Disrupt Drugs Sup and County Line 370 600 551 38% Decrease -270 33% Decrease -181
+Priority Area Measure Most Recent 12 Months (12 months up to 30 June 2022) 2019 Baseline (12 months up to 30 June 2019) Previous 12 Months (12 months up to 30 June 2021) Against 2010 Difference Against Previous 12 Months Disrupt Drugs Supply and County Lines Drug trafficking offences 370 600 551 38% Decrease -230 33% Decrease -181

 Drugs supply offences are normally identified and recorded as a result of proactive policing.
 An increase in focus in this area during the early stages of the Covid-19 pandemic significantly increased the number of drug trafficking offences for the 20/21 period which generated a high baseline which is now the comparator for this year's lower figure.
 Drug trafficking activity can also be linked to wider county lines activity, and currently the count of active lines in Norfolk is decreasing, as is the risk rating associated with each line.
-Norfolk's current cohort are all considered 'low risk' and a robust monitoring process is in place to track any changes or to identify new lines.
+Norfolk's current cohort of groups are all considered 'low risk' and a robust monitoring process is in place to track any changes or to identify new lines.

-In 2020/21 the Constabulary introduced the Local Serious Organised Crime Team (LSOCT) to respond effectively with covert and overt policing tactics to identify and disrupt both county lines and organised crime impacting Norfolk.
-Analysis so far shows the majority of county lines are London based and the Constabulary has forged strong links with the Metropolitan Police Service to ensure successful enforcement against a significant number of drug supply lines.
+In 2020/21 The Constabulary introduced the Local Serious Organised Crime Team (LSOCT) to respond effectively with covert and overt policing tactics to identify and disrupt both County Lines and Organised Crime impacting Norfolk.
+Analysis so far shows the majority of County Lines are London based and the Constabulary has forged strong links with the Metropolitan Police Service to ensure successful enforcement against a significant number of drug supply lines.
 The Constabulary and Office of the Police and Crime Commissioner are active partners within a nationally funded county wide programme aimed at tackling both the causes and consequences of the misuse of drugs (Project ADDER- Addiction, Diversion, Disruption, Enforcement and Recovery).

-County lines offending is regularly discussed at the county level Tactical Coordination Group (TCG) where disruption and enforcement plans are considered.
+County Lines matters are regularly discussed at the county level Tactical Coordination Group (TCG) where disruption and enforcement plans are considered.